Venezia-Ventures/venezia-ventures.github.io/README.md

 This was setup as follows:

-1) create a local directory to store the stie
+1) create a local directory to store the site

-2) unzip the theme
+2) unzip the theme into the aforementioned directory

 3) prep local machine with SSH key, add it to GitHub account, setup Personal Token for 2FA